-The best hydrating super serum
+Best hydrating super serum

 A. You should check the manufacturer’s recommendations on the packaging regarding usage, but in most cases, it’s best to apply the serum daily to see results.

-Caudalie’s Vinosource SOS Thirst Quenching Serum
+Caudalie Vinosource SOS Thirst Quenching Serum

-Our take: A favorite thanks to its thin, lightweight texture that glides over the skin like silk and doesn’t leave behind any residue.
+What you need to know: This serum is a favorite thanks to its thin, lightweight texture that glides over the skin like silk and doesn’t leave behind any residue.

-What we like: Formula is extremely effective for super dry or sensitive skin.
+What you’ll love: The formula is extremely effective for super dry or sensitive skin.
 Provides an intense dose of hydration.
-Can help heal chapped, irritated skin.
+It can help heal chapped, irritated skin.

-What we dislike: May need to be used with another moisturizer to fully hydrate the skin.
+What you should consider: You may need to use it with another moisturizer to fully hydrate the skin.

 Where to buy: Sold by Amazon

-Neutrogena’s Hydro Boost Hydrating Serum
+Neutrogena Hydro Boost Hydrating Serum

-Our take: Features many of the same ingredients as higher-end formulas at a more affordable price point.
+What you need to know: It features many of the same ingredients as higher-end formulas at a more affordable price point.

-What we like: Includes hyaluronic acid to help boost skin’s moisture.
-Absorbs quickly and easily, so it works well under makeup.
-Doesn’t contain any oil, which makes it suitable for all skin types.
+What you’ll love: This serum includes hyaluronic acid to help boost your skin’s moisture.
+It absorbs quickly and easily, so it works well under makeup.
+It also doesn’t contain any oil, which makes it suitable for all skin types.

-What we dislike: Has a somewhat strong scent, so it may not be a good option if you’re sensitive to fragrance.
+What you should consider: It has a somewhat strong scent, so it may not be a good option if you’re sensitive to fragrance.

 Where to buy: Sold by Amazon